averissimo/tcga.data/README.md

 The BRCA data is publicly available (<https://gdc-portal.nci.nih.gov/>) and is decomposed into two data sets:

-1.  the gene expression data, composed of `20501` variables for a total of `1205` samples with `1093` individuals.
-From those samples, `1093` with primary solid tumor and `112` with normal tissue;
+1.  the gene expression data, composed of `57251` variables for a total of `1222` samples with `1097` individuals.
+From those samples, `1102` with primary solid tumor, `7` metastatic and `113` with normal tissue;

-2.  the clinical data is composed of 18 variables obtained from the same individuals.
+2.  the clinical data is composed of 113 variables obtained from the same individuals. (much more is available in the gdc data variable, such as follow\_up, drug, radiation, ...)

 ### Explaining the TCGA codes